 In all cases, prospective career and technical educators will possess significant life/work experience or academic preparation in a career and technical content area.
 The Career and Technical Center Directors and School Districts will retain the authority to review the eligibility of all prospective career and technical educators and define any or all of the certificate component courses to be required for credentialing, on an individual basis.
 These individuals will then be referred to NHTI for course registration and completion.
-For more information contact Department Head Kelly Moore Dunn at (603) 271-6484 x4163.
+For more information, contact Department Head Kelly Moore Dunn at (603) 271-6484 x4163.
 This program is financial aid eligible.

-CL LAB CR
+\mathbf{CL} LAB CR

 EDU 101C Introduction to Exceptionalities 3 0 3

 EDU 104C Foundations of Education 3 0 3

 EDU 204C Instructional Technology 3 0 3

 EDU 209C Curriculum and Assessment 4 0 4

+EDU 220C Field Experience in Education 1 5 3

-EDU 230C Essentials of Career and Technica al
+EDU 230C Essentials of Career and Technical

 Curriculum and Instruction 3 0 3

 ENGL 101C English Composition 4 0 4

-PSYC 209C Educational Psychology 3 0 3

-PSYC 220C Human Growth and Developmen t:
+PSYC 220C Human Growth and Development:

 The Life Span 3 0 3

 TOTAL CREDITS 26